-- 3.4.F Solar Cell Tech Report: All solar cells must be approved by ASC Headquarters.
-Solar cell tech reports must be submitted to ASC Headquarters by as part of the Vehicle Design Report by Reg.
-3.2.A.2.
-Solar Cell Approval Forms shall be provided on the Event website and in Appendix H and should be submitted as early as possible for approval.
-Each team must provide a copy of the manufacturer's solar cell specification sheet, copy of invoice for all solar cells included, and a solar cell approval form with the following solar cell information in the tech report: - 3.4.F.1 Manufacturer's name and contact information - 3.4.F.2 Stock number, type, or description - 3.4.F.3 Manufacturer's quote for cell area (cm2) - 3.4.F.4 Manufacturer's quote for performance - 3.4.F.5 Cost (US\$) per cell - 3.4.F.6 Cell area (cm2) - 3.4.F.7 A detailed layout map of the vehicle, showing all cell types/sizes and locations, as well as calculations of total area
+5.2.F Solar Cell Tech Report

+All solar cells must be approved by ASC Headquarters.
+Solar cell tech reports must be submitted to ASC Headquarters as part of the Vehicle Design Report by Reg.
+4.3.A.2.
+Solar Cell Approval Forms shall be provided on the Event website and in Appendix J and should be submitted as part of the Preliminary Vehicle Design Report by Reg.
+4.3.A.1.
+Each team must provide a copy of the manufacturer's solar cell specification sheet, copy of invoice for all solar cells included, and a solar cell approval form with the following solar cell information in the tech report:

+- 5.2.F.1 Manufacturer's name and contact information - 5.2.F.2 Stock number, type, or description - 5.2.F.3 Manufacturer's quote for cell area (cm2) - 5.2.F.4 Manufacturer's quote for performance - 5.2.F.5 Cost (US\$) per cell

+5.2.F.6 Cell area (cm2)

+5.2.F.7 A detailed layout map of the vehicle, showing all cell types/sizes and locations, as well as calculations of total area

-3.5 Grading of Team Reports
+5.3 Grading of Team Reports